loganwuu/find_and_replace/README.md

 ## Specs

 * Removes any punctuation.
-* Downcase the input string.
+* Downcases the input string.
-* Finds the word that is to be replaced by another word and reconstructs the array with the new word and outputs as a new string.
+* Finds the word that is to be replaced by another word, reconstructs the array with the new word and outputs as a new string.
-* Returns 'Sorry, no match found between the words in your sentence and the replacing word.' for no match.
+* Returns 'Sorry, no match found between the words in your sentence and the replacing word.' if no match.

 ## Setup